 In February 2017, we announced a new capital return plan, the 2017 Capital Return Plan.
-The 2017 Capital Return Plan authorizes a combination of repurchases of stock and/or repurchases, redemptions or prepayments of debt up to \$150 million, through tender offers, open market purchases, private transactions, exchange offers or other means through December 31, 2017.
-There were no activities related to the 2017 Capital Return Plan during the three months ended March 31, 2017.
+The 2017 Capital Return Plan authorizes a combination of repurchases of stock and/or repurchases, redemptions or prepayments of debt up to \$150.0 million, through tender offers, open market purchases, private transactions, exchange offers or other means through December 31, 2017.
+Other than the \$50.0 million prepayment on our 2029 Notes described in Note 7, there were no other activities related to the 2017 Capital Return Plan during the six months ended June 30, 2017.